 Perform the background subtraction and the correction for uneven illumination by using the “process>subtract background” option.
 Set the “Rolling ball radius” at 100 pixels and check the “Sliding paraboloid” option.

-Follow the fluorescence intensity of a specific Cin8-GFP motor (Figure 3B) as a function of time within a circle of four pixels radius using the TrackMate plugin of the ImageJ-Fiji software.
+Follow the mean fluorescence intensity of a specific non-motile Cin8-GFP motor (Figure 3B) as a function of time within a circle of four pixels radius using the TrackMate plugin of the ImageJ-Fiji software by choosing the following option: “plugins>tracking>trackmate>log detector>simple lap tracker”.

 Repeat this process for different Cin8-GFP motors.